CherutoSharleen/IntelliScope/Readme.md

 [//]: # (![IntelliScope Logo]&#40;https://intelli-scope.vercel.app/logo.png&#41;)

 ## Description
-IntelliScope is a state-of-the-art smart stethoscope that brings intelligence to the world of healthcare.
-This revolutionary device combines advanced technology and AI-powered analysis to empower healthcare professionals with accurate and timely diagnostic capabilities.
+ Intelliscope is a cutting-edge, AI-powered digital stethoscope designed to revolutionize the way healthcare professionals conduct auscultation and patient examinations.
+The device combines advanced sensor technology, artificial intelligence, and cloud computing to provide accurate and insightful diagnostic information.

 ## Features
 - **🔊 Real-time Audio Streaming:** Listen to heart and lung sounds in real-time with seamless audio streaming, providing immediate feedback on patient health.